tmarschner/esphome-daikin-s21/README.md

 ## Limitations

-* This code has only been tested on ESP32 pico.
+* This code has only been tested on ESP32 pico and ESP32-S3.
-* Does not detect nor support powerful, econo, quiet modes.
+* Does not detect nor support powerful or econo modes.
 * Does not support comfort or presence detection features on some models.
 * Does not interact with the indoor units schedules (do that with HA instead).